 Calculated properties are custom properties whose values are calculated from a formula.
-The formula can include the values of other properties, thereby creating dependencies between your properties.
+The formula can include references to other properties, thereby creating dependencies between your properties.
+Library administrators can create calculated properties for all property types and in all types of library.

 Examples of use cases: